Sir John Rushout, 4th Baronet: Political career

 At the 1754 British general election, Rushout was returned head of the poll for Evesham after a contest.
 At the 1761 British general election, he stood together with his son, and after another hard contest they were both returned.
-He became the longest standing member (Father of the House of Commons) in 1762.
-In the debates on Wilkes's privilege in November 1763, he spoke against Grenville's Administration, and voted against them in the division on general warrants in February 1764.
+He became the longest standing member (Father of the House) in 1762.
+In the debates on Wilkes's privilege in November 1763, he spoke against the Grenville ministry, and voted against them in the division on general warrants in February 1764.
 He opposed the repeal of the cider duty, despite representing a cider producing county.
 He became less regular in his attendance and retired on account of age at the 1768 British general election.

 Death and legacy

 Rushout died on 2 February 1775 leaving a son and two daughters.
 He was succeeded in the baronetcy by his son John.